mrcjkb/mrcjkb.github.io/posts/2023-01-10-luarocks-tag-release.markdown

 title: Publish your Neovim plugins to LuaRocks
 ---

-This is a follow-up on a [series of blog posts](https://teto.github.io/posts/2021-09-17-neovim-plugin-luarocks.html) by @teto that propose a solution to a major pain point of the Neovim plugin ecosystem: Dependency management.
+This is a follow-up on a [series of blog posts](https://teto.github.io/posts/2021-09-17-neovim-plugin-luarocks.html) by @teto that propose a solution to a major pain point of the Neovim plugin ecosystem - Dependency management.

-As someone who only recently started maintaining Neovim plugins, I have been quite frustrated with my experience so far.
+As someone who only recently started maintaining Neovim plugins, I have been quite frustrated with my experience so far...

 ## The current status quo

-### A horrible UX
+### 1. A horrible UX

-... where users, not plugin authors, have to declare plugin dependencies.
+...where users, not plugin authors, have to declare dependencies.

 [Here's](https://github.com/junnplus/lsp-setup.nvim#packernvim) an example using `packer.nvim`: